Ecoblockchain/maplegym/README.md

 # maplegym

-OpenAI's [Gym](https://gym.openai.com/docs) implements one common interface for a wide range of environments  for reinforcement learning (e.g. old Atari games, board games, algorithm challenges, etc.).
-You write the agent/algorithm and Gym lets you you run it everywhere. maplegym adds [MapleStory](http://maplestory.nexon.net) to Gym so you can teach programs (these days, probably neural networks) to play for you.
+maplegym adds [MapleStory](http://maplestory.nexon.net) to [OpenAI Gym](https://gym.openai.com/) so you can teach programs (these days, probably neural networks) to play for you.

 ## Installation